The Setup: An IoT Platform at Uncomfortable Scale

 AND d.temperature > 30;

-Store every ancestor → descendant pair.
-Subtree membership becomes one indexed lookup.
+Store every ancestor → descendant pair in SQL.
+Subtree membership becomes a single indexed lookup — no recursive CTE needed at read time.

 WHERE ancestor_id = 'N2'